ZorkaKunovac/TaylorSeries/README.md

 # TaylorSeries
-Assembly project: Taylor Series and two examples of calculating factoriel
+Assembly project: Taylor Series and two examples of calculating factorials

 Embedded and RT systems